matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

 <br/>
 <br/>

-If any of that is of interest to you at all (or you want to see more animations like the one above), you may want to **read** the following article.
+If any of that is of interest to you at all (or if you want to see more animations like the one above), you may want to **read** the following article.

 <!-- more -->

 Hello and welcome back to this series of articles about building a system in **[Clojure](http://clojure.org/)**.
 The other week, we had a first look at dependency injection using the **[component library](https://github.com/stuartsierra/component)** combined with a hint of channel decoupling power.
 You may want to read **[that article first](http://matthiasnehlsen.com/blog/2014/09/24/Building-Systems-in-Clojure-1/)** if you haven’t done so already.

 In this installment, we will look into the first component, the **twitter client**[^1].
-It seems like the natural component to start with as it is our application’s point of entry for twitter’s **streaming data**.
+It seems like the natural component to start with as it is our application’s point of entry for Twitter’s **[streaming data](https://dev.twitter.com/streaming/overview)**.
 We will have to discuss the lifecycle of the component at some point, but that can also happen next week.
 Today, we will look at transducers, a **[recent addition](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming)** to Clojure.
 First of all, though, we will look at the problem at hand, without any language- or library-specific implementation details.

 ## Twitter Client
 Let’s start in **[hammock mode](https://www.youtube.com/watch?v=f84n5oFoZBc)**, without code.
 What is the problem we are trying to solve?
-It all starts with the tweet stream from the twitter API.
+It all starts with the tweet stream from the Twitter API.
 Very briefly, the **[Twitter Streaming API](https://dev.twitter.com/docs/streaming-apis)** allows us to subscribe to a (near) real time stream of tweets that contain one or more terms out of a set of terms.
 In the live instance under **[http://birdwatch2.matthiasnehlsen.com](http://birdwatch2.matthiasnehlsen.com/#*)** these terms at the moment happen to be "Ferguson", "ISIS", and "Ebola" - I am interested in all these topics.
 As long as that subscription does not hit a hard ceiling of **1%** of all the tweets flowing through twitter’s system, we can be sure that we will retrieve all of them.
 Otherwise the stream will be throttled to a maximum of **1%** of what is tweeted at any moment in time. [^2]

 Here is how that stream looks like when each chunk is simply printed to the console: